Getting Ill Abroad

 Amount of cover

 Depending on the amount of time you will be away, and the location, you will want to determine a suitable amount of cover.
 It can be as small as £50,000 or as large as multiple millions of pounds.
-Discuss with our advisors an appropriate level of cover for your trip.

 Getting flown home in an emergency can be incredibly expensive.
 Make sure your cover includes repatriation.